 To encapsulate means to enclose something in a container.
 Within object-orientation, encapsulation is associated with information hiding and the congregation of supporting informational constructs into a logical whole.
-It is a principle that states that an object should only be accessed via a public interface and that its implementation
+It is a principle that states that an object should only be accessed via a public interface and that its implementation should remain

 The object is the container.

 The object-orientation encapsulation principle is comparable to the service-orientation Service Abstraction principle], which is also concerned with the deliberate hiding of information.

 Services still encapsulate logic and implementations, just as objects do (because, like objects, services are containers).
 However, within service-orientation, the term "encapsulation" is used more so to refer to what is being enclosed within (encapsulated by) the container.
 In fact, service encapsulation is related to a fundamental SOA design pattern that is applied to determine what logic is and is not suitable as part of a given service.

 Figure 1: Although both revolve around the same meaning behind encapsulation, each design paradigm uses the term somewhat differently.